Entropy as a function of magnetization for a 2D spin-ice model exhibiting a Kasteleyn transition: Summary and future work

 \section{Summary and future work}

-In this paper, we have presented a new spin-ice model defined on a two-dimensional lattice of mixed ferro- and antiferromagnetic bonds.
-We have analysed its thermodynamic properties in zero applied magnetic field, and we have also characterized the Kasteleyn transition that it exhibits when a magnetic field is applied.
-Finally, we have shown that its entropy when the magnetization is non-zero is well captured by the string representation.
+In this paper, we have presented a spin-ice model defined on a two-dimensional lattice of mixed ferro- and antiferromagnetic bonds.
+We have used its Kasteleyn transition (a known feature of the six-vertex model to which it can be mapped) to motivate the introduction of a `string representation' of the ice-rule manifold, and we have demonstrated that this representation is well adapted to the task of making an analytical estimate of the entropy density as a function of the magnetization density.

-One appealing feature of this model is that, unlike full three-dimensional spin ices, the Ising quantization axis is the same on each lattice site.
+One appealing feature of models in this class is that, unlike full three-dimensional spin ices, the Ising quantization axis is the same on each lattice site.
 This makes it natural to consider adding to the model a spatially uniform transverse magnetic field, $\Gamma$.
 The results of this should be particularly interesting in the $h,\Gamma,k_B T \ll J$ regime, where the applied field is expected to stabilize the string phase at low temperatures, leading to a line of quantum Kasteleyn transitions in the zero-temperature $(h,\Gamma)$ plane.
 This extension of the model (\ref{ham}) is the subject of a forthcoming work \cite{dhgb}.